graphql-dotnet/graphql-dotnet/docs2/site/docs/getting-started/field-middleware.md

 services.AddSingleton<InstrumentFieldsMiddleware>();
 ```

-Alternatively, you can use an enumerable in your constructor to add all DI-registered middleware:
+Alternatively, you can use an enumerable in your constructor to add all DI-registered middlewares:

 ```csharp
 public MySchema : Schema